asunanue/asunanue/README.md

-- 🔭 I’m currently working on work and 🌱 I’m currently learning to learn
+- 🔭 I’m currently working on work and learning to learn 🌱